-Atopic dermatitis, also referred to as atopic eczema, is a chronic, highly pruritic, and relapsing inflammatory skin condition with a prevalence of 17% in the United States.
-1-2 It is one of the most common skin disorders in children with more than 85% of cases starting before the age of five.
-1-2 The pathogenesis of atopic dermatitis can be explained by both, impaired epidermal barrier function due to structural and functional abnormalities in the skin as well as cutaneous inflammatory response to environmental factors.
-2 Pruritus is one of the most common symptoms of atopic dermatitis and it is an essential feature which provokes a vicious "itch-scratch" cycle that compromises the epidermal barrier which results in water loss, xerosis, microbial colonization and secondary infection. ^{1,3} The clinical manifestations of atopic dermatitis vary according to patient's age and disease activity and almost all patients with atopic dermatitis report dry skin.
-2 The infantile and childhood stage is characterized by pruritic, red, crusted lesions and generally involves the face, neck, and extensor skin surfaces.
-2 The adult stage of atopic dermatitis is more lichenified and localized to the flexural folds of the extremities.
-2
+This review will focus on the topical immunomodulators pimecrolimus (Elidel®) and tacrolimus (Protopic®), which are Food and Drug Administration (FDA)-approved for the treatment of atopic dermatitis after failure with other topical treatments or use of those treatments are not advisable. ^{1,2} Atopic dermatitis, also referred to as atopic eczema, is a chronic, highly pruritic, and relapsing inflammatory skin condition with a prevalence of 17% in the United States.^{3,4} It is one of the most common skin disorders in children with more than 85% of cases starting before the age of five.
+3,4 The pathogenesis of atopic dermatitis can be explained by both, impaired epidermal barrier function due to structural and functional abnormalities in the skin as well as cutaneous inflammatory response to environmental factors.
+4 Pruritus is one of the most common symptoms of atopic dermatitis and it is an essential feature which provokes a vicious "itchscratch" cycle that compromises the epidermal barrier which results in water loss, xerosis, microbial colonization and secondary infection. ^{3,5} The clinical manifestations of atopic dermatitis vary according to patient's age and disease activity and almost all patients with atopic dermatitis report dry skin.
+4 The infantile and childhood stage is characterized by pruritic, red, crusted lesions and generally involves the face, neck, and extensor skin surfaces.
+The adult stage of atopic dermatitis is more lichenified and localized to the flexural folds of the extremities.4 The mechanism of action of these medications are not known, however, it has been demonstrated that both agents inhibit the phosphatase activity of calcineurin.
+Inhibition of calcineurin inhibits the transcription of cytokines involved in T-cell activation.
+Hence, these agents are referred to as calcineurin inhibitors.
+In addition, both agents have been shown to prevent the release of inflammatory cytokines and mediators from mast cells stimulated by antigen/immunoglobulin E.1,2